 SunWater's proposed preventive maintenance costs are set out in Table 5.6 above.

-No other stakeholders commented on this item.
+No other stakeholders commented on this item for the Draft Report.

 A breakdown of SunWater's historical and forecast expenditure on preventive maintenance in the Lower Fitzroy WSS is provided in Table 5.10 below.